MyndYou uses AI and passive data to detect cognitive decline in seniors

 So MyndYou does have broader aspirations, but for now the focus remains largely on the elderly.
 ALCA has said that managers will use the MyndYou platform to passively detect general health changes, though the timing of the tie-up hints at the current anxiety around elderly people’s risk of complications from COVID-19 — which is what ALCA members in New York are using the MyndYou platform to address.

 COVID-19 screening could involve MyEleanor calling a client who reports shortness of breath, with a follow-up call the next day revealing that the symptoms have worsened.
-And even if the person doesn’t verbalize their shortness of breath, this could still trigger a voice anomaly given that it would impact the way that they talk.
-Armed with this data, the human care manager may call the client and ask them to contact their doctor.
+Even if the person doesn’t verbalize their shortness of breath, symptoms that affect the way someone speaks could trigger a voice anomaly alert.
+Armed with this data, a human care manager may call the client and ask them to contact their doctor.
 The next stage of the ALCA collaboration will see MyndYou’s smartphone app incorporated into the care management setup.

 “The ability to screen and engage with the highest-risk individuals is very much needed these days to keep people physically safe from the outbreak, socially engaged, and supported,” Poliakine Baruchi said.